THE FOUNDER OF DIVINE INDWELLING

 Animist roots | She grew up in West Africa within an animist culture, which gave her an early and embodied sense of the sacred as present throughout creation — a formation that preceded all her formal religious study.

 "I have spent countless hours in monasteries, practicing with monks and nuns, learning and being formed.
 My spirituality is not new.
-It is twenty-seven years old and still deepening."
+It is twenty-eight years old and still deepening."

 ACADEMIC FORMATION